Tikki Tikki Tembo: Jugemu

 It is taken from a dharani (Buddhist chants in Sanskrit).
 One day the child falls into a well and drowns.

-The punchline is a black humor relating Buddhist chants to Japanese funerals.
+The punchline is an example of black humor relating Buddhist chants to Japanese funerals.

 Folklore

 Systematic collection of Japanese folklore began in the 1910s.
 A summary compilation published in 1958 lists 66 samples of The Child with a Long Name-type folktales in Japan.

 Motifs

 Examples of the short-named child's name are Chiyori (1914, folklore) and Chon (1921, children's literature).

 Remarks like "That's why now people won't use too long names." can be seen in Japanese versions, such as a fairytale in an 1896 children's magazine.

 Editions and translations

 Scholastic records released an LP record of the story in 1968.
 Weston Woods Studios produced a filmstrip and cassette tape version in 1970, which was later distributed on VHS and DVD.